tigerwill90/otelfox/README.md

 # [WIP] Otelfox

-Otelfox is a middleware for the [Fox HTTP router](https://github.com/tigerwill90/fox) that provides distributed tracing using [OpenTelemetry](https://opentelemetry.io/).
+Otelfox is a middleware for the [Fox](https://github.com/tigerwill90/fox) that provides distributed tracing using [OpenTelemetry](https://opentelemetry.io/).

+## Disclaimer
+Otelfox's API is linked to Fox router, and it will only reach v1 when the router is stabilized.
+During the pre-v1 phase, breaking changes may occur and will be documented in the release notes.

 ## Getting started
 ### Installation